MicrosoftDocs/azure-devops-docs/docs/organizations/security/allow-list-ip-url.md

 * `nuget.org`

 > [!NOTE]
-> Privately owned NuGet server URLs may not be included in the list above.
+> Privately owned NuGet server URLs may not be included in the previous list.
 You can check the NuGet servers you're using by opening up `%APPData%\Nuget\NuGet.Config`.

 <a id="range-restrictions" />